 The Threads column is a list of all the OOMMF applications currently running under the account that are registered with the account service directory.
 The list includes both the application name and an ID number by which multiple copies of the same application may be distinguished.
 This ID number is also displayed in the title bar of the corresponding application's user interface window.
 When an application exits, its entry is automatically removed from the Threads list.

 Any of the running applications that do not provide their own interface window will be displayed in the Threads list with a checkbutton.
 The checkbutton toggles the display of an interface which mmLaunch provides on behalf of that application.
-The only OOMMF applications currently using this service are mmSolve2D, mmArchive, and batchsolve.
+The only OOMMF applications currently using this service are the 3D solvers Oxsii and Boxsi, the 2D solvers mmSolve2D and batchsolve, and the archive application mmArchive.
 These interfaces are described in the documentation for the corresponding applications.

 The menu selection File|Exit terminates the mmLaunch application, and the File|Exit All OOMMF selection terminates all applications in the Threads list, and then exits mmLaunch.
 The menu Help provides the usual help facilities.